sunesimonsen/unexpected-presentation/content/presentation.md

 Note: Andreas Lind of AssetGraph fame quickly endorsed the project and started contributing, if it wasn't for him the project would never have left the ground.

-Note: We just released v10.
+Note: The current version is v10

 ---